Nauja/awesome-ryver/README.md

 ## Commands

-## How to build AwesomeRyver binary
+## How to build the AwesomeRyver binary

 First clone this repository: